 Colure has been teaching yoga since early 2012.
 She has completed her 200hr teacher training with Down Dog founder Patty Ivey as well as training programs with Christine Northcote of Full Circle Yoga in Florida and several trainings with the Baptiste Yoga Institute.
 Behind the scenes, she works as Down Dog Yoga’s Marketing Manager.

 Colure loves how her yoga practice has empowered her to live life with grace, presence, confidence, and equanimity both on and off her mat.
 She is committed to making a difference; to being impactful and of service, as a yoga teacher, and a human being.She is so grateful to be a part of this incredible DDY community.

 Alex began his yoga journey in 2014.
 While searching for a new career path, he found himself signing up for the 30-Day Throw Down at DDY Herndon.
 After a month of consecutive asana practice, he knew he had found a passion unlike anything he’d dreamt of.
 He began to immerse himself in the DDY community, which he now calls home.
 Alex began working the front desk as a GEE in Herndon, and learned about the operations side of the business.
 He then teamed with Becca Anderson to help open up DDY Clarendon as a Studio Manager.

 It was during this time he finally became aware that his love for the practice was something to be shared with his friends and family.
 After a conversation with DDY’s founder Patty Ivey, Alex entered into a studentship at DDY,and started to put his self study knowledge into action.

 In April 2016, Alex taught his first community class, and has been teaching ever since.
-He is proud to be a part of the inspiring DDY community, and he’s excited for the opportunity to share his love of this practice with his students.
+He is proud to be a part of the inspiring DDY community, and he’s excited for the opportunity to share his love of yoga and it’s positive impact with his students.